Bergvca/string_grouper/docs/references/sg_class.md

 title: String Grouper Class
 ---

+## Concept

+All functions are built using a class **`StringGrouper`**.
+This class can be used through pre-defined functions, for example the four high level functions above, as well as using a more interactive approach where matches can be added or removed if needed by calling the **`StringGrouper`** class directly.

 The four functions mentioned above all create a `StringGrouper` object behind the scenes and call different functions on it.
 The `StringGrouper` class keeps track of all tuples of similar strings and creates the groups out of these.
 Since matches are often not perfect, a common workflow is to:

+## Example

 1. Create matches
 2. Manually inspect the results